X64X2/NGMTVHLK/README.md

-# mvrdLookUp
+# looku looku

-This Python script allows you to trace the details of a vehicle owner based on the vehicle's plate number in the cases of hit and run accident.
+These allows you to trace the details of a vehicle owner based on the vehicle's plate number in the cases of hit and run accident.
 It uses a publicly available database and API from the FRSC to retrieve the information.

 ## Requirements